ucan-wg/spec/README.md

 This array also includes time ranges and the proofs that start latest and end soonest from the lower and upper time bounds of the range.

 The attenuation field MUST contain an array of JSON objects, which MAY be empty.
 A JSON capability MUST include the `with` and `can` fields.
-A capability MAY inlcude a `dlp` field.
+A capability MAY inlcude a `dlp` field, when included, MUST follow semantics described in [§3.2.4.3](#3.2.4.3-Delegation-Limiting-Preimage).
 It MAY additionally have additional normative fields needed to describe the capability.

 ``` json
 {